johanneswieland/MPC2001/README.md

 `ssc install ivreghdfe`

+For ivreghdfe, it may be useful to install the latest version from github to avoid a ``last estimates not found'' error (see this help article [here](https://github.com/sergiocorreia/ivreghdfe/issues/54)).
+We are grateful to the data editor for pointint out this issue.

 # Order of Tasks to Create Final Output

 This project is divided into a series of subfolders that execute all of the tasks leading to final output beginning with downloaddata and ending with _finaltablesandfigures.
 Each subfolder contains both a code directory and, once-executed,  input and output directories.
 The `makefile` in the code folder documents how the inputs are converted in the outputs for the task.
 The input directory will have symbolic links to output from previous tasks, while the output directroy will include all of the output used by subsequent tasks.
 The final output for the paper is mostly created in the forecasting, psmjregressions, model, and narrative subfolders.